The Special Aronszajn Tree Property: Introduction

 Given a regular cardinal $\kappa$, a \emph{$\kappa$-Aronszajn tree} is a tree of height $\kappa$, where all of its levels have size less than $\kappa$ and it has no cofinal branches of size $\kappa$.
 The \emph{Tree Property} at $\kappa$ is the assertion ``there are no $\kappa$-Aronszajn trees''.

 By a theorem of K\"{o}nig, the tree property holds at $\aleph_0$, while by a result of Aronszajn, the tree property fails at $\aleph_1$.
 The problem of the tree property at higher cardinals is more complicated and is independent of $\ZFC$.
-An interesting and famous question of Magidor asks if the tree property can hold at all regular cardinals bigger than $\aleph_1$, and though the problem is widely open, there are many works towards its consistency.
+An interesting and famous question of Magidor asks if the tree property can hold at all regular cardinals bigger than $\aleph_1$, and though the problem is widely open, there are many works towards a positive answer (a partial list includes \cite{Mitchell1972}. \cite{Abraham1983}, \cite{MagidorShelah1996}, \cite{Neeman2014} and more).

-In this paper, we are interested in the problem of specializing Aronszajn trees at the successor of regular cardinals.
+In this paper, we are interested in the problem of specializing Aronszajn trees at successors of regular cardinals.

-\begin{definition} A $\lambda^{+}$-Aronszajn tree $T$, on a successor cardinal $\lambda^{+}$, is \emph{special}, if there exists a function $f\colon T \to \lambda$ such that if $x <_T y$, then $f(x) \neq f(y)$. \end{definition} The specialization function, $f$, witnesses the fact that $T$ has no cofinal branches.
+\begin{definition} A $\lambda^{+}$-Aronszajn tree $T$, on a successor cardinal $\lambda^{+}$, is \emph{special}, if there exists a function $f\colon T \to \lambda$ such that for every $x, y$ in $T$, if $x <_T y$, then $f(x) \neq f(y)$. \end{definition} The specialization function, $f$, witnesses the fact that $T$ has no cofinal branches (as the restriction of $f$ to a cofinal branch is an injective function from a set of size $\lambda^+$ to $\lambda$).
 Thus, if $T$ is special, then it remains Aronszajn in any larger model of $\ZFC$ in which $\lambda^{+}$ is a cardinal.

 For an uncountable regular cardinal $\kappa$, let $\TSP(\kappa)$, the \emph{Special Aronszajn Tree Property} at $\kappa$, be the assertion ``there are $\kappa$-Aronszajn trees and all such trees are special''.
 By Baumgartner-Malitz-Reinhardt \cite{baumgartner}, $\text{MA}+\neg \text{CH}$ implies $\TSP(\aleph_1)$.
 Laver-Shelah \cite{laver-shelah} extended this result to get $\TSP(\kappa^+)$, for $\kappa$ regular, starting from a weakly compact cardinal bigger than $\kappa$.
+Large cardinals seem to be unavoidable when dealing with specialization of trees of uncountable height, see \cite{Rinot2017}.